JENIPHER254/ExpressMySQLSwaggerAPI/README.md

 - dotenv package helps keep sensitive information encrypted (npm install  dotenv)
 - nodemon package autoreloads/refresh project onsave (npm install --save-dev nodemon)
 - .gitignore configures the files that will not be uploaded to github
+- dcrupt package helps in encryption and deecryption of data (npm instll dcrypt)